Keeping Children Safe in Education Knowledge Check

 • Whistleblowing.

-Each participant will have a question to check their knowledge on each of the above topics, but the actual questions differ.
+As above, each participant will have a question to check their knowledge on each of the above topics, but the actual questions differ.

 Applying the knowledge